 Sunset Park–Windsor Terrace

-Police cuffed the suspect at the scene on felony assault and robbery charges, according to police reports.
+Officers cuffed the woman that day on felony assault charges, according to police.